rafaelcsants/rafaelcsants/README.md

 - 💻: ReactJS, NextJS, TailwindCSS, TypeScript, tRPC, Prisma, SQL, Git, JavaScript, HTML5, CSS3.

-- 🔮: Currently, I am working on my portfolio, exploring and practicing more advanced topics in the newer versions of the frameworks I have been using.
+- 🔮: Currently exploring and practicing more advanced topics in the newer versions of the frameworks I have been using.
 In my free time, I am learning Node.JS and Express. 🚧

 ## More